Primary

 Banded lateral walks directly target the gluteus medius, the muscle responsible for hip abduction and pelvic stability.
 Activating this muscle before squats improves knee tracking and prevents valgus collapse.
 The band provides resistance throughout the stepping motion.

-Also targets: , Quadriceps
+Also targets: hip abductors, Quadriceps

-Want Banded Lateral Walk in your program?
+See where Banded Lateral Walk fits in your weekly plan

 Place a resistance band around your thighs above your knees.